Cultivating Sustainable Relationships through Responsible Sourcing

 We developed our Friend2Farmer® program because we wanted to go beyond existing Fair Trade and other third party programs to become directly involved in coffee-growing communities.
 Each Friend2Farmer® coffee is purchased directly from small-plot coffee farmers and then imported, hand-roasted and packaged by Crimson Cup.

 In the end, we believe that nothing’s better than waking up and knowing the delicious coffee you’re drinking is helping to brew better lives, better coffee and better communities.

 FEATURED F2F Coffee: El Socorro, Honduras

-BUY THIS COFFEE
+SUPPORT THIS COFFEE COMMUNITY

 At Crimson Cup, we’ve been fortunate to build a relationship with the village of El Socorro and David Lopez, who is one of the driving forces behind the transformation underway in the remote Honduran village of El Socorro de la Penita.

 Working with David and other local farmers since 2011, we’re seeing significant impact in the community school and improvement in the quality of coffee.

 Growing up in the village, David attended its one-room Jose Cecilio del Valle elementary school through sixth grade.
 Formal education ends there for 95 percent of the community’s children.
 David, however, was determined to keep learning.
 He left to attend junior high and then high school in larger communities.

 A deep commitment to his heritage drew David home in 1999.
 Upon his return, his father gave him 18 acres of land that were being used for cattle pasture.
 He began the process of creating a coffee farm, planting shade trees and high-quality coffee trees.